vpavlenko/study-music/research/product_ideas.md

-- Music Mouse/Impro-Visor for real-time jazz solo with Weimar Bebop Alphabet
+- Music Mouse/Impro-Visor for real-time jazz solo with Weimar Bebop Alphabet or corpus completion

 - Extension of signal: composition with chords, accompaniment, melodic transformations, parallel harmony